rcruzoliver/ctrlx_nanotec_22/README.md

 ## What is snapcraft?
 Snapcraft is a technology from Canonical that packs an app in a single file that contains all the dependencies needed for the app to run.
 Since CtrlX OS is based on ubuntu core, snapcraft has been chosen by Bosch Rexroth as the way to deploy apps.
 In particular ctrlx OS 2.xx is based on core22 (same as Ubuntu Desktop 22.04).
 For more information about snapacraft, please refer to the offical website of snapcraft https://snapcraft.io/.

-The packaging process is defined in the snapcraft.yalm file, placed in this project in the folder snap/.
+The packaging process is defined in the snapcraft.yaml file, placed in this project in the folder snap/.
 Let's understand what should you write in there.

 There are four main blocks in such file:
 - metadata: information about the app name, version, etc.